The world of IT security can confuse all the different web vulnerabilities, exploits, and newly emerging trends.

 A File Inclusion allows the attacker to include arbitrary files into a web application, enabling the attacker to expose sensitive files.

 In an extreme form, the attacker may execute malicious code on the webserver and take over the entire system.
 Again, taking over your entire system can impact every part of your application and drastically reduce your customer trust.

 Like other critical application vulnerabilities to prevent file inclusion, any input must be thoroughly checked and validated.
 For more information on File Inclusion attacks, you can check out the corresponding article.

 Cross-Site Scripting (XSS)

-This security breach is possible if user code is not sufficiently validated and encoded, so similar to injection attacks, this can be prevented through validation and supervision of any user input.
-How this is technically executed can be seen in our wiki.
+This security breach is possible if user code is not sufficiently validated and encoded.
+Like injection attacks, this can be prevented through validation and supervision of any user input.
+How this is technically executed can be seen in this Cross-Site scripting (XSS) post.